 - When is my recycling bin collected?

 Council collects your recycling bin each week on the same day as your garbage bin.
 The day of collection depends on where you live.

-Please place your bin out by 5.30 am of collection day, preferably the night before.
+Please place your bin out by 5.30 am of collection day.
 Garbage and recycling bins are usually collected in the morning.

-What can be put in your recycling bin
+- What can I put in my recycling bin?

 - cardboard and office paper

 - books (with covers removed)

 - pizza boxes (with no food waste)

 - single use / disposable paper dinnerware (plates and bowls, with no food waste)

 - milk and juice cartons (refrigerated only, not long-life cartons)